-Moreover, the white birch has a very shallow root system that makes it rather unstable and dangerous to grow anywhere near your home.
+Moreover, the white birch tree roots is another of the trees with shallow roots making it rather unstable and dangerous to grow anywhere near your home.

 The ash tree is known as one of the sturdiest and most durable trees you can come across.
 The problem is… often when it comes under attack – the emerald ash borer is the ash tree’s biggest enemy, as this small beetle can easily destroy it.